kohr2/dashboard-killer-graph/docs/architecture/overview.md

 ## 🎯 System Architecture

-The Extensible CRM Platform implements a **modular, domain-driven architecture** that separates generic CRM functionality from domain-specific business logic.
+The Extensible CRM Platform implements a **modular, domain-driven architecture** where all business logic, including foundational CRM features, is implemented through pluggable extensions.
+This ensures the core platform remains lean and domain-agnostic.

 ## 🏛️ High-Level Architecture